powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The PowSyBl grid model establishes the substation as a required container of voltage levels and transformers (two and three windings and phase shifters).
 Voltage levels are the required container of the rest network components, except for the AC and DC transmission lines that establish connections between substations and are associated directly to the network model.
 All buses at transformer ends should be kept at the same substation.

-The CGMES model does not guarantee these hierarchical constraints, so the first step in the conversion process is to identify all the transformers with ends in different substations and all the breakers and switches with ends in different voltage levels.
+The CGMES model does not guarantee these hierarchical constraints, so the first step in the conversion process, is to identify all the transformers with ends in different substations and all the breakers and switches with ends in different voltage levels.
 All the voltage levels connected by breakers or switches should be mapped to a single voltage level in the PowSyBl grid model.
 The first CGMES voltage level, in alphabetical order, will be the representative voltage level associated to the PowSyBl voltage level.
-The same criterion is used also for substations, and the first CGMES substation will be the representative substation associated to the PowSyBl one.
-The joined voltage levels and substations information is used almost in every step steps of the conversion process and it is recorded in the `context` class that contains all the collateral information needed to convert from CGMES to PowSyBl and the more requested CGMES information as a `cache memory` allowing a fast access to these data in future requests.
+The same criterion is used for substations, and the first CGMES substation will be the representative substation associated to the PowSyBl one.
+The joined voltage levels and substations information is used almost in every step of the conversion process and it is recorded in the `context` class that contains all the collateral information needed to convert from CGMES to PowSyBl and the more requested CGMES information as a `cache memory` allowing a fast access to these data in future requests.

 The following sections describe in detail how each supported CGMES network component is converted to PowSyBl network model objects.